Search for missing vulnerable woman northwest of Tucson continues

-A search operation is in its fourth day for a missing vulnerable woman in the Picture Rocks area northwest of Tucson, authorities said.
+A search operation is in its sixth day for a missing vulnerable woman in the Picture Rocks area northwest of Tucson, said authorities Sunday.

 Sara Galloway, 38, was reported missing Thursday by her family who live in the 10600 block of West Massingale Road, east of North Sandario Road and north of West Picture Rocks Road, said Deputy James Allerton, a sheriff's spokesman.